tiangolo/blog-posts/angular-in-docker/README.md

 <img src="./readme-assets/04.png">

 ...notice that it is served by Docker and not by Angular CLI (not in port `4200`).
-And notice that it says that you are running the "production" version of your front end App.
+And notice that it says that you are running the "production" version of your frontend App.

 * Test your image for the development environment with: